• Skip to primary navigation

 Add these to sparkling water and you've got a great Sugar-Free Root Beer!

-• Stevia Brand: I link to NuNaturals stevia in the recipe card since that is the brand I recommend in general, but I have heard that NOW stevia works well for this recipe.
+• Stevia Brand: I link to NuNaturals stevia in the recipe card since that is the brand I recommend in general, but a reader or two have said that NOW stevia works well for this recipe.

-• Stevia Crystals: I have gotten reports that some people get stevia crystals on their dropper after making this and placing it in the fridge.
-I'm not sure why that is, but hopefully we can figure it out.
+• Stevia Crystals: I’ve gotten a few reports that some people get stevia crystals on their dropper after making this and placing it in the fridge.
+I’m not sure why that is, but hopefully we can figure it out.

-• Stevia Flavors: If you would like your liquid stevia to have a different flavor, you can try different extracts in place of vanilla.
+• Stevia Flavors: If you’d like your liquid stevia to have a different flavor, you can try different extracts in place of vanilla.
 Options include:chocolate extract, cherry extract, lemon extract, peppermint extract, and butter flavor.
-I haven't tried any of these but I think they should work!
+I haven’t tried any of these but I think they should work!

 Easiest Homemade Flavored Liquid Stevia Drops